kithinji007/Sentiments-Analysis/README.md

 ![image](https://github.com/kithinji007/Sentiments-Analysis/assets/128479803/305d37a3-7f2d-41da-a167-a659139c8955)

 ## Modelling
-In our sentiment analysis project, we explored the effectiveness of various machine learning models in categorizing text-based data into sentiment classes.
+>- In our sentiment analysis project, we explored the effectiveness of various machine learning models in categorizing text-based data into sentiment classes.
 We employed a range of models to capture the nuances of sentiment expressed in textual content.
-These models included:
+>- The best performing models were Random forest and Neural Network respectively.

 ## Final Model